mulderp/gnucap_book/gnucap-getting-started.md

 You can start Gnucap in interactive or batch mode.
 For small simulations and learning purposes the interactive mode can be helpful.
 It allows you to "build" a netlist manually with typine nodes and voltage/current sources.
 For larger circuits and simulations the batch mode can be interesting.
+An analysis is setup and controlled with commands.
+We first will look at the most important commands with the help of the interactive mode.
+This should give you a feeling on how to capture a netlist (a schemaitc), setup an analysis, run a simulation and capture its output.

 Besides different modes for simulations, Gnucap also support different formats for defining netlists.
 This will be discussed below in the Verilog part of the chapter.

-We first will look into the interactive mode.
+Let`s now look the interactive mode.

 ## Interactive mode

+The interactive mode will be started if you run Gnucap without arguments:

 ```
 ~$ gnucap